New York Public Records Law

 New York Social Media Records Policy in Practice

 New York State has created a social media policy to assist social media communication between New York State government and the public.
 It identifies social media posts and communications as public record in New York, and discloses that those records may be treated as public information.
+A policy like can help New York agencies operate in compliance with the New York Freedom of Information Law.

 New York State Policy